By: Dr. David Gregg, chief medical officer at StayWell

-In the United States alone, opioid abuse has been prevalent since the 1900’s, with more than 49,000 deaths in 2017 from overdoses.
+Opioid abuse has skyrocketed in the United States over the past few decades.
+There were more than 68,000 deaths in 2018 alone from overdoses.
 Taken as prescribed, opioids are generally safe and can help manage pain.
 However, when administered for an extended period of time, there is a risk of forming a tolerance or dependence to the medication.
-While this is much less common when opioids are used as directed under the care of a healthcare provider, it’s important to understand the differences between these risks in order to help you know what to expect when taking opioids and what to do if addiction is suspected.
+While this is much less common when opioids are used as directed under a health care provider, it’s important to understand the differences between these risks in order to identify if addiction is suspected.

-- Tolerance.
-This occurs when your body needs higher amounts of a drugs to achieve relief effects.
+This occurs when a patient's body needs higher amounts of a drug to achieve relief effects.
 Most patients who take opioids for longer than a few weeks form a tolerance, which is normal.
-However, its crucial to speak with a provider who can help better manage this tolerance and ensure that pain is still being controlled throughout the course of your prescription.
+But it’s crucial for patients to speak with a provider who can help better manage the tolerance and ensure the pain is still being controlled throughout the course of the prescription.

-- Dependence.
-Patients who may have withdrawal symptoms when instructed to reduce or complete taking their medication would be considered to be in the dependence stage.
-Symptoms of dependence can include sleeplessness, rapid heartbeat, rapid breathing, and diarrhea, and are formed among people who have been taking opioids regularly for a long period of time.
-If ever during the course of your time taking opioids you feel you may be becoming dependent on the medication, seek help from your physician as soon as possible.
+Patients who may experience withdrawal symptoms when instructed to reduce or stop taking medication would fall into the dependence stage.
+Dependence symptoms can occur among people who have been taking opioids regularly for a long period of time.
+Symptoms may include sleeplessness, rapid heartbeat, rapid breathing, and diarrhea.
+Patients that feel they are becoming too dependent on medication should seek help from their physician as soon as possible.

-- Addiction.
-A state of addiction occurs when an individual seeks out medication and cannot stop using them despite the harmful side effects.
-Some people, such as those who have a history of drug misuse, are at higher risk for addiction.
-Healthcare providers should monitor regularly for signs of addiction, but if you suspect any form of potential addiction, it’s important to call a provider right away so you can discuss alternative options.
+A state of addiction occurs when an individual seeks out and can’t stop using medication despite the harmful side effects.
+Some people, such as those who have a history of drug misuse, are at a higher risk for addiction.
+Health care providers should regularly monitor and help patients if they suspect any form of potential addiction.

-Before prescribing opioids for any type of pain management, healthcare providers will work closely with you to form a treatment plan.
-In doing so, you can share more about the type of pain you are having, your health history and ultimate treatment goals.
-The objective of an opioid treatment plan is to improve the function of daily life and make sure you are realistic about the possible benefits opioids provide.
+Before prescribing opioids for any type of pain management, providers should work with patients to develop a detailed treatment plan.
+Patients can share more about the type of pain they’re feeling, their health history, and their ultimate treatment goals.

-Educating patients about the risks of opioids is a helpful step in preventing the escalation of the current opioid crisis.
-As such, we encourage you to talk to your doctor about the different methods of treatment before filling any prescription.
-It’s important to remember that often times there may be other medications that may work just as well for you.
-For more information about opioids, download our booklet, “Opioids for Pain Management” or contact a member of our team today.
+Educating patients about the risks of opioids is a helpful step in preventing escalation of the current crisis.
+We encourage patients to talk to their doctors about alternative treatment methods before filling a prescription.
+It’s important to remember that often times there are other medications that may work just as well.